landonmarder/fantasy_football_2014/README.md

 Fantasy Football Projections Aggregator
 ---

-Scrapes top fantasy football projection sites (so far ESPN and Yahoo) and aggregates the data.
-Uses Rails as a back-end API and Ember for the front-end.
+Aggregates fantasy football projections from ESPN, Yahoo, and CBSSports to prepare for your fantasy football drafts.

 To Do
 ----
-- Scrape more sites
 - Front end improvements
 - Push live
+- Big data analysis